ryantmason/cs305Module5/README.md

 # cs305Module5
 Assignment:
-Write freely about the object.
+Write freely about a monument.
 Be descriptive about your intentions and choices.

 You might want to answer questions like: